All Episodes

 Romney, of course, is loaded.

-Um this question came up in the debate.
+This question came up in the debate.

 Did you watch that debate Saturday night or whatever it was?

-Not whatever, I forget what it was.
+I forget what it was.

 The days are running.

-Anyway, it came up, and they were all asked about this 11th Commandment business.
+Anyway, it came up, and they were all asked about this 11th commandment business.

 And they all said, we can handle it.

-This is what campaigning's all about.
+This is what campaigning is all about.

-That's it's just just a proving ground for what's going to happen when the nominee is chosen and when the Democrats get into gear.
+It's just a proving ground for what's going to happen when the nominee is chosen and when the Democrats get into gear.

-And for the longest time, Gingrich, when he started his uh rise, if you will, was the one focusing on Obama.
+And for the longest time, Gingrich, when he started his rise, if you will, was the one focusing on Obama.

-Now that he's been perceived to be in the lead, they're turning their attacks on him, and he's got to defend himself.
+Now that he's been perceived to be in the lead, they're turning their attacks on him and he's got to defend himself.

 He has to do this.

-It's just it's it's the nature of the uh of the game.
+It's the nature of the game.

 Believe me, in due course, the attention will be changed and focused on Obama.